Mercerenies/a-turtles-troll/README.md

 * Armor stands can be crafted into jungle wood slabs now
 * Lowered the rate of dripstone stalactites spawning
 * Pointed dripstone can be used in place of flint to craft arrows
+* A player who reaches Level 100 dies of old age

 ### Version 1.9